Module 4: Marketing Your Rental Vacancy – LandlordPass

 Module 4 of 16

-Why Marketing Matters More Than It Used To
+Why Marketing Your Vacancy Matters More Than Ever

 In a tight market, you could post three sentences and a blurry photo and still get 40 applications.
 That market is gone.
-In a soft market, every empty day costs you money — and the landlord with the better listing gets the tenant, even when the units are similar.
+In today's market, every vacant day costs you money — and the landlord with the better listing fills first, even when the units are similar.
+Marketing is not about being flashy.
+It is about being clear, complete, and visible on the platforms where tenants actually look.

-For most BC rentals, the core platforms are Craigslist, Facebook Marketplace, and one or two purpose-built rental sites (for example, Zumper or Rentals.ca).
+For most BC rentals, the core platforms are Craigslist, Facebook Marketplace, Kijiji, and one dedicated rental site (Rentals.ca or Zumper).
 Each has a different audience and workflow.
 The goal is coverage, not dependence on a single site.

-Casting a wider net doesn't mean writing different ads for each platform.
-You write one strong core ad, then adapt it slightly to fit each site's format (headline length, photo order, and how contact information is displayed).
+You do not need to write different ads for each platform.
+Write one strong core ad, then adapt it slightly to fit each site's format — headline length, photo order, and how contact details are displayed.

 Craigslist

-Still critical in Metro Vancouver, especially for older buildings and price-sensitive tenants.
+Still essential in Metro Vancouver, especially for older buildings and price-sensitive renters.
 The interface looks dated, but the traffic is real.
-The downside: more scams and low-quality inquiries — which you manage with clear screening questions in the ad.
+The downside is a higher rate of low-quality or scam inquiries — which you manage with clear screening questions built into the ad itself.

 Facebook Marketplace

-Strong reach for local renters, especially younger tenants and new arrivals who rely on social platforms.
-The trade-off is more casual inquiries ("Is this available?").
-You need a fast, templated response to move genuine prospects into your screening process.
+Strong reach for local renters, especially younger tenants and newcomers who rely on social platforms.
+Expect more casual "Is this still available?" messages.
+Set up an auto-response template before you post so genuine leads move quickly into your pre-screening process.

-Portals like Rentals.ca, Zumper, and PadMapper aggregate listings and provide nicer interfaces for tenants.
-They often surface higher-intent tenants who are actively searching, not just casually browsing.
-The cost is either per-listing fees or higher competition from professional landlords.
+Portals like Rentals.ca, Zumper, and PadMapper aggregate listings and provide cleaner interfaces for tenants.
+They tend to attract higher-intent applicants who are actively searching, not casually browsing.
+The trade-off is per-listing fees or higher competition from professional landlords and property management companies.

 What Tenants Expect to See in Your Listing

-Tenants aren't guessing anymore.
-They open 5–10 tabs and compare: rent, photos, included utilities, parking, and move-in date.
-If your ad leaves basic questions unanswered, they close the tab and move on.
+Tenants in a soft market open 5–10 tabs and compare: rent, photos, included utilities, parking, and move-in date.
+If your ad leaves basic questions unanswered, they close the tab and move to the next listing.

 A complete listing covers four categories: price, basics, utilities/parking, and application instructions.
-It also shows enough photos for tenants to understand the layout, not just the best corner of the living room.
+It also shows enough photos — and ideally a short video — so tenants understand the full layout, not just the best corner of the living room.

 Price and Basics